apereo/cas/docs/cas-server-documentation/installation/Configuring-RiskBased-Authentication.md

 Note that evaluation of attempts and mitigation of risks are all recorded in the CAS audit log.

+<div class="alert alert-info"><strong>Adaptive Authentication</strong><p>
+If you need to preemptively evaluate authentication attempts based on various characterisitcs of the request, you may be interested in <a href="Configuring-Adaptive-Authentication.html">this guide</a> instead.</p></div>

 ## Risk Calculation

-One or more risk calculators may be enabled to allow an analysis of each authentication request:
+One or more risk calculators may be enabled to allow an analysis of authentication requests:

 ### IP Address